jmirc/Hippo-CMS-Konakart/README.md

 The aim of this project is to create a bridge between Hippo CMS and Konakart.

+## Before starting a project

+Konakart uses ant to build the entire project.
+The librairies are not available on any Maven repositories.
+The project [Konakart Dependency](https://github.com/jmirc/Hippo-CMS-Konakart/tree/master/konakart-dependency) has been created to import into your local m2 repo the librairies.

+The following steps need to be executed:
+1. Clone the project
+1. run mvn install

 ## How to start a project

 *  Create a new project using the latest version of the artifact.
-Currently tested with the version 1.05.05
+Currently tested with the version 1.05.06

 ### POM.XML
 * Add the following conf